The Miseducation Tour: Concert synopsis

 Outkast (pictured) joined The Miseducation Tour as the opening act for both of its US legs.

 For The Miseducation Tour, Hill was accompanied by a 17-member band, which constisted of three background vocalists, three keyboardists, three hornists, two guitarists, two percussionists, a bassist, a rapper, and two disc jockeys.
 Numerous critics noted Hill's simplistic wardrobe for the concerts, which often incorporated denim items from Levi Strauss & Co.
 (Note: attributed to multiple sources) The shows began with a recording of Bob Marley's "Redemption Song" played before Hill entered the stage.
 In select concerts, Hill began her set by performing an organ-accompanied rendition of the gospel hymn "His Eye Is on the Sparrow" before walking towards the stage, while in others she would immediately perform a gospel-styled version of "Ex-Factor", against a backdrop displaying a stained-glass window effect.
 The gospel stylings continued with "Superstar", fusing with the song's hip-hop quality, before Hill transitioned into a medley of the Fugees' "Fu-Gee-La" and "Ready or Not", and Hill's collaboration with Nas "If I Ruled the World (Imagine That)".
-The medley was followed by "Every Ghetto, Every City" and "Lost Ones", with the latter sped-up into a hard-edged rap-funk number interspersed with elements of calypso, dancehall, and reggae toasting.
+The medley was followed by "Every Ghetto, Every City" and "Lost Ones", with the latter accelerated into a jagged rap-funk number interspersed with elements of calypso, dancehall, and reggae toasting.
 Mary J. Blige joined Hill on stage during the show at The Theater at Madison Square Garden in New York City on March 23, 1999, to reprise their collaboration "I Used to Love Him".